-This guide covers how to configure the Eagle, G120 or Remora2 so that it can read temperature readings transmitted by the SensorNode Bluetooth.
+This guide covers how to configure the Eagle, G120 or Remora2 so that it can read input data transmitted by the SensorNode Bluetooth.

 Getting Set Up